rssnyder/drone-github-app/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/rssnyder/drone-github-app)

-A plugin to drone/harness plugin to get a jwt or installation token for a github app.
+A plugin to get a jwt or installation token for a github app.

 # Usage